MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 * **Kafka connector**, see [Ingest data from Kafka into Azure Data Explorer](ingest-data-kafka.md).

-* **[Azure Data Flow](https://flow.microsoft.com/)**: An automated workflow pipeline to Azure Data Explorer.
-Azure Data Flow can be used to execute a query and perform preset actions using the query results as a trigger.
+* **[Power Automate](https://flow.microsoft.com/)**: An automated workflow pipeline to Azure Data Explorer.
+Power Automate can be used to execute a query and perform preset actions using the query results as a trigger.
 See [Microsoft Flow Azure Kusto Connector (Preview)](kusto/tools/flow.md).

 * **Apache Spark connector**:  An open-source project that can run on any Spark cluster.
 It implements data source and data sink for moving data across Azure Data Explorer and Spark clusters.
 You can build fast and scalable applications targeting data-driven scenarios.
 See [Azure Data Explorer Connector for Apache Spark](spark-connector.md).